 Harassment & Discrimination

-In the last few years, no other ethics and compliance issue has seen as much media coverage as sexual harassment.
+In the last few years, no other risk and compliance issue has seen as much media coverage as sexual harassment.
 And this can be just the tip of the iceberg.
 Creating a workplace culture where employees feel safe and respected means designing and implementing a workplace harassment prevention program that adapts to emerging issues.

 Cyber & Data Privacy

 Data protection legislation has evolved and increased over the past few years, but the vast amounts of personal data and the ease of accessing it has kept pace.
-Data privacy and data security are particularly important considerations for those working in ethics and compliance.
+Data privacy and data security are particularly important considerations for those working in risk and compliance.
 Given the nature of data provided through a whistleblower hotline or an investigation, organizations must handle this information with the utmost sensitivity.

 Working with third parties is a reality of doing business in the 21st century.
 Organizations are working with a larger number of vendors, and those vendors are performing more business-critical functions.
 No matter the size or scope of your vendor risk management program, your third party’s risk will always be your risk.